react-querybuilder/react-querybuilder/website/versioned_docs/version-7/utils/export.md

 ### JSON without identifiers

-To export the internal query representation without formatting (single-line, no indentation) and without the `id` or `path` attributes on each object, use the "json_without_ids" format.
-This is useful if you need to serialize the query for storage.
+To export the internal query representation without formatting (single-line, no indentation) and without any `id` or `path` attributes, use the "json_without_ids" format.
+This can be useful for serializing the query for persistent storage.

 ```ts
 formatQuery(query, 'json_without_ids');